godotengine/godot-docs/tutorials/scripting/cpp/gdextension_docs_system.rst

     [b]this text will be shown as bold[/b]

-Currently they supported tags for the GDExtension documentation system are:
+Currently, the supported tags for the GDExtension documentation system are:

 .. list-table::
   :class: wrap-normal